PlexusOSS/framework-perf/README.md

 # Load Testing
 Included is a basic load test file intended for use with k6 from LoadImpact.
 Instructions for Linux, Mac and Windows are included in the `load.js` file.

+# Running Servers
+From a command line(bash, terminal, cmd, powershell), run `node <server>.js` replacing <server> with the name of the framework.
+All servers will start on port 3000.

+## Server List
+ - express.js
+ - restana.js
+ - native.js
+ - hapi.js
+ - restify.js
+ - koa2.js